Chai-T29/Chai-T29.github.io/_posts/2024-05-22-ECG-Heart-Abnormalities.md

 ## Understanding our Data

 The data consists of 500 training samples and 4500 testing samples.
-The data for this project, and many others, can be downloaded from the following source: https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/
+The data for this project, and many others, can be downloaded from this [source](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).

 Once you download the data, you have to figure out the secret password (it's not too difficult) to unlock the data.
 To start this project, we'll need the following libraries: